Zai-Kun/reverse-engineered-chatgpt/README.md

 3. Go to the `Application` tab and open the `Cookies` section.
 4. Copy the value for `__Secure-next-auth.session-token` and save it.

-## Usage

-Refer [example_usage.py](https://github.com/Zai-Kun/reverse-engineered-chatgpt/blob/dev/example_usage.py) for the guide on using the library.

 ### Example usage

 ```python